byteduck/duckOS/README.md

 The code for these can be found in [programs](programs/).

-- fork (/bin/fork): A demo program that forks and then prints whether it is the child or the parent process.
 - ls (/bin/ls): Lists the entries in the current or given directory.
 - cat (/bin/cat): Writes the contents of a file to stdout.
 - pwd (/bin/pwd): Prints the current working directory.